 · Complex sleep apnea syndrome, also known as treatment-emergent central sleep apnea, which occurs when someone has both obstructive sleep apnea and central sleep apnea

 Typically, sleep apnea is diagnosed by a doctor after a person complains of ongoing fatigue or their partner complains about loud snoring and repeated adjustments or discomfort while they are asleep.
-Sleep apnea is typically diagnosed with a Polysomnography, also known as a sleep study.
+Sleep apnea is typically diagnosed with Polysomnography, also known as a sleep study.

 The symptoms of sleep apnea include but are not limited to: